MicrosoftDocs/Hololens/hololens/hololens-environment-considerations.md

 [HoloLens Regulatory information](https://support.microsoft.com/en-us/help/13761/hololens-regulatory-information): Includes information on temperature range, disposal, radio and TV interference, and more.

+See details for "HoloLens" in [Materials and substances](https://www.microsoft.com/legal/compliance/materials-substances) > REACH Article 33 Disclosure on Environmental Compliance (PDF).

 Here are some guidelines to follow when using your device:

 1. Store device in an environment within temperature range (either in Standby or Off) for an hour before using the device.